pankajm/next-firebase-app/README.md

 ## Authentication UI Implementation

 Navbar has login, home, about, profile link.
 User must signin to see profile details.
+Tailwind's utility classes and DaisyUI components (Based on tailwind) are used for styling.

 ## User Session Management